gangly/datafaker/README.md

 ## 1. Introduction

-Datafaker is a large-scale test data and flow test data generation tool developed by the author.
+Datafaker is a large-scale test data and flow test data generation tool.
 It is compatible with python2.7 and python3.4+.
 Welcome to download and use.
 The github address is:

 https://github.com/gangly/datafaker